mrWh1te/Botmation/src/botmation/actions/README.md

 - `doWhile(condition)(...actions)`

-  Similar to `givenThat()()`, except it will keep running the chain of actions until the condition resolves to `FALSE` or rejects.
+  Works like a traditional do while look.
+It runs the actions first, then checks the condition in a loop for running the actions again.
+It will keep running the chain of actions in a loop until the condition resolves `FALSE` or rejects.

-  Bhis experimental bot action is incomplete and under development.
+  This is experimental bot action.

 - `wait(milliseconds: number)`